shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-112/dynamic-tileentity-rendering.md

 Now, that the GL state is all setup the way we want it, we can actually render the model.
 We call `getItemModelWithOverrides` on the `RenderItem` instance obtained from `Minecraft.getMinecraft()` with parameters for the `ItemStack` to be rendered, the `World` it'll be rendered in, and `null` for the entity parameter to indicate that there is no entity.
 This gives the `IBakedModel` instance for the `ItemStack`.

-`IBakedModel` is asort of "compiled" representation of a model.
+`IBakedModel` is a sort of "compiled" representation of a model.
 It has all of the data from the JSON model (or another source) compressed down into a list of `BakedQuad`s that can be passed directly to OpenGL to be rendered.

 Now that we've got the `IBakedModel` instance, we call `ForgeHooksClient.handleCameraTransforms` with some parameters: the model that it should handle the transformations for, the type of transformations that should be applied (in this case, `TransformType.GROUND` because on the ground is the closest to what we want because we're rendering it in the world), and `false` for the last parameter because we are not rendering the item in the left hand.

-The `handleCameraTransforms` method handles everything necessary for one of Forge's features: `IPerspectiveAwareModel`.
+The `handleCameraTransforms` method handles everything necessary for one of Forge's features: perspective-aware models.
 This is an extension of the `IBakedModel` interface which allows the model to be overridden depending on how it's being rendered and provide custom transformations from code.
-If the model we've gotten from `getItemModelWithOverriddes` is an `IPerspectiveAwareModel`, Forge will call the correct method to get the transformation for the given type (in this case, `GROUND`) and apply those transformations to the current GL state.
+Forge will apply the transformations returned from `IBakedModel.handlePerspective` for the given type (in this case, `GROUND`).

 Now that we've got the model, we call `bindTexture` on the `TextureManager` instance obtained from `Minecraft.getMinecraft().getTextureManager()` with the ID of the texture we want to bind.
 In this case, because we want to be bind the main texture map which contains all of the textures that are used in the models, we use the ID `TextureMap.LOCATION_BLOCKS_TEXTURE`.
 This field name is a bit of a misnomer because it's not just for blocks, it stores the textures for items as well.

-With the texture map boudn, we can finally render the item itself.
+With the texture map bound, we can finally render the item itself.
 We call `renderItem` with the `ItemStack` we're rendering and the `IBakedModel` to render on the `RenderItem` instance.

 Once we've finished rendering, we reset the GL state back to what it was before our TESR started rendering.

 Lastly, we'll need to register our TESR.
-Let's create a new method in our proxiescalled `registerRenderers`.
+Let's create a new method in our proxies called `registerRenderers`.
 In our `CommonProxy` this method won't do anything because we only want to register our renderers on the client side.
 In our `ClientProxy` we'll bind our TESR to our tile entity so that it gets rendered.

 {% highlight java linenos %}
 // ...